 Deposits - Custodial Credit Risk - Custodial credit risk is the risk that, in the event of a bank failure, the Town's deposits may not be returned to it.
 The Town does not have a formal deposit policy for custodial credit risk.
-The Town follows the State of Connecticut policy that requires that each depository maintain segregated collateral in an amount equal to a defined f its public deposits based upon the bank's risk-based capital ratio.
+The Town follows the State of Connecticut policy that requires that each depository maintain segregated collateral in an amount equal to a defined percentage of its public deposits based upon the bank's risk based capital ratio.

-As of June 30, 2021, \$5,681,130 of the Town's bank balance of \$5,868,135 was exposed to credit risk as follows:
+As of June 30, 2022, \$44,822,337 of the Town's bank balance of \$46,506,377 was exposed to custodial credit risk as follows: